-The plan area, which is the whole of the area administered by Colne Town Council, was approved late last year.
-Meeting monthly, the Working Group welcomes attendance from key stakeholders in the town.
-Already involved are the Waterside Neighbourhood Action Group and Lidgett and Beyond.
+The plan area is the whole of the area administered by Colne Town Council.
+Meeting monthly, the Working Group is formed from ward councillors and other stakeholders.
+Both the Waterside Neighbourhood Action Group and Lidgett & Beyond have been involved throughout.

 The Working Group chose Kirkwell’s planning consultant, Michael Wellock, to guide it through the process of formulating the Plan.
 It is also receiving lots of support from Pendle Borough Council.

 Neighbourhood Planning was introduced in 2011 through the Localism Act.
 It allows local residents and businesses to have their own planning policies in a Neighbourhood Plan that reflects their priorities, delivers tangible local benefits and has real weight in planning decisions.

 Across England, many different communities have embraced Neighbourhood Planning.
 Colne’s Neighbourhood Plan is the third in Pendle.
 In very simple terms, a Neighbourhood Plan is: A document that sets out planning policies for the neighbourhood area.
 Planning policies are used to decide whether to approve planning applications.
 They are written by the local community, the people who know and love the area, rather than the Local Planning Authority.